storyfeet/dugi_bialan/content/grammar.md

 Particles are how dugi bialan marks the beginning and end of compound items.
 They also declare the role of the following item in the sentence.

 These are :
-* "i" : subject : followed by a noun.
+* "ye" : subject : followed by a noun.
 dropped if sentence starts with subject
 * "wei" : do : followed by a verb
 * "li" : is : followed by an adjective, or noun.